misitebao/yakia/.github/README.md

 ## Contributors

-Thank you to all the contributors who participated in the development of standard-repository.
-[Contributors](https://github.com/misitebao/standard-repository/graphs/contributors)
+Thank you to all the contributors who participated in the development of yakia.
+[Contributors](https://github.com/misitebao/yakia/graphs/contributors)

 <a href="https://github.com/crushonyou18"><img src="https://github.com/crushonyou18.png" width="40" height="40" alt="crushonyou18" title="crushonyou18"/></a>